Harcharan1997/NLP-Project/README.md

-Overview:
+# Sentiment-Analysis-Dataset-Analysis

+## Overview
-This code repository contains Python code and data for sentiment analysis on a dataset of product reviews.
-The analysis involves exploring the dataset, applying sentiment analysis using VADER and a pre-trained RoBERTa model, and visualizing the results.
-The dataset consists of reviews with various features such as product ID, user ID, score, time, summary, and text.
+This repository contains code and data for exploring and analyzing a sentiment analysis dataset using natural language processing techniques.
+The dataset comprises Amazon product reviews, and the analysis involves sentiment analysis using two different approaches: VADER sentiment analysis and a pre-trained transformer-based model.

-Contents:
+## Contents

-Reviews.csv: Raw dataset file containing product reviews.
+- `Reviews.csv`: Raw dataset file containing Amazon product reviews.
-SentimentAnalysis.ipynb: Jupyter Notebook file containing the Python code for sentiment analysis and exploration.
+- `Sentiment_Analysis.ipynb`: Jupyter Notebook file containing the Python code for sentiment analysis and exploration.
-README.md: This README file explaining the contents and purpose of the repository.
+- `README.md`: This README file explaining the contents and purpose of the repository.
-Analysis:

-The primary objectives of this analysis are:
+## Analysis
+The primary objective of this analysis is to understand the sentiment of Amazon product reviews using both VADER sentiment analysis and a transformer-based model.
+The analysis includes:

-Loading and Overview: Reading the dataset, displaying basic information, and checking for missing values.
+- **Data Loading and Overview**: Read the dataset, display basic information (shape, columns, data types), and check for missing values.
+- **VADER Sentiment Analysis**: Use the VADER sentiment analysis tool to calculate sentiment scores (negative, neutral, positive, compound) for each review.
-Sentiment Analysis: Applying VADER sentiment analysis and using a pre-trained RoBERTa model for sentiment scoring.
+- **Transformer-Based Model**: Utilize a pre-trained transformer-based model for sentiment analysis and compare the results with VADER.
+- **Exploratory Data Analysis (EDA)**: Explore the distribution of sentiment scores and visualize the relationship between different sentiment aspects.
-Visualization: Creating visualizations to understand the distribution of sentiment scores.
+- **Visualization**: Create visualizations to showcase the sentiment distribution and patterns in the dataset.

-Examples: Providing examples of reviews with extreme sentiment scores.
-Usage:
+## Usage

-Environment Setup: Ensure Python is installed, along with necessary libraries (Pandas, Matplotlib, Seaborn, Transformers, TensorFlow).
+- **Environment Setup**: Ensure Python and necessary libraries (Pandas, NumPy, Matplotlib, Seaborn, NLTK, Transformers) are installed.
-Data Import: Load the dataset using Pandas from the provided 'Reviews.csv' file.
+- **Data Import**: Load the dataset using Pandas from the provided 'Reviews.csv' file.
-Code Execution: Run the 'SentimentAnalysis.ipynb' Jupyter Notebook or Python script to execute the analysis step-by-step.
+- **Code Execution**: Run the 'Sentiment_Analysis.ipynb' Jupyter Notebook or Python script to execute the analysis step-by-step.
-Understanding the Code: Comments and markdown cells within the notebook explain each step and its purpose.
+- **Understanding the Code**: Comments and markdown cells within the notebook explain each step and its purpose.
-Modification and Extension: Modify the code for additional analysis or feature engineering as needed.
+- **Modification and Extension**: Modify the code for additional analysis or customization as needed.
-Requirements:

-Python (3.x)
+## Requirements
+- **Python (3.x)**
-Libraries: Pandas, Matplotlib, Seaborn, Transformers, TensorFlow, Hugging Face Transformers Sentiment Analysis Results:
+- **Libraries**: Pandas, NumPy, Matplotlib, Seaborn, NLTK, Transformers

+## Sentiment Analysis Results
-The analysis includes sentiment scores from VADER and a pre-trained RoBERTa model.
-Examples of extreme sentiment scores are provided.
+The analysis involves two sentiment analysis methods: VADER sentiment analysis and a transformer-based model.
+Here are some key findings:

+### VADER Sentiment Analysis
+- Compound scores range from -1 (most negative) to 1 (most positive).
+- Positive reviews tend to have higher compound scores, while negative reviews have lower compound scores.

+### Transformer-Based Model
+- Utilized a pre-trained transformer-based model for sentiment analysis.
+- The model provides sentiment labels (positive, negative) along with confidence scores.

+### Visualization
+- Visualized the distribution of sentiment scores from both VADER and the transformer-based model.
+- Explored patterns and relationships between sentiment aspects.

+Feel free to contribute, modify, or use this codebase for your projects!